Sunday, May 14, 2023

 white plastic foreheads

-of a couple who tried.
+of two who tried.

 ====================================